 To kick off the series, students are introduced to the classroom caper through observing the re-created crime scene of the broken cookie jar and surrounding clues.
 Students learn about the steps of the investigation, chain of custody and the identities of the four suspects in question.

-Students move next to learning about the famous French scientist, Edmond Locard, often referred to as the grandfather of forensic science who believed “every contact leaves a trace.”
+Students learn about the famous French scientist, Edmond Locard, often referred to as the grandfather of forensic science who believed “every contact leaves a trace.”
 Students will examine and compare both hair and fiber samples found at the crime scene to that of the suspects.

 Upon further examination of the evidence, it’s discovered that there were fingerprints and a shoeprint discovered at the crime scene.
 Students will study fingerprint patterns, make matches and analyze samples taken from the suspects.